 Most mothers say that their children health is the most important thing in their lives.
 We know that a strong and empowered mother is the best champion a child will ever have.
-Experience have shown that when mothers have health care, education and economic opportunities, both they and their children have the best chance to survive and thrive.
+Experience has shown that when mothers have health care, education and economic opportunities, both they and their children have the best chance to survive and thrive.
 But many are not so fortunate.
 In 2006, there was a problem of three maternal deaths out of about one hundred and ten deliveries in a remote community called Sra in the Eastern Regional Part of Ghana.
 In 2007 we experienced the same three maternal deaths out of about one hundred and twenty deliveries.
 In 2008 we experienced one maternal death.
 If one woman is lost through birth it is a great loss because women they say, 'if you educate a woman, you educate a nation'.
 In the same way, if you lose a woman, you lose a nation and it is a big blow.
 It is based on this that International Needs Australia intervened in 2009 by constructing and equipping a 8- beds health centre called Sra Community health Centre and also had provided Community Ambulance which is now working well such that maternal and infant death in the community and the surrounding areas has reduced.
 Birthing Kit Foundation also supported International Needs Australia by providing Birthing Kits to help reduce these deaths.
-This year, an organisation also called "Tear drop into Joy" has joined the donors by sponsoring the training of one midwife.
-All in the name of Improving Maternal Health.
+In 2014, an organisation also called "Tear drop into Joy" has joined the donors by sponsoring the training of one midwife.
+In 2016, another donor called Vitamin Angels from USA has joined by providing Vitamin A and Albendazole which we distributed to 1,500 children in Fanteakwa District.
+This year, we continued with nutritional activity that we introduced in 2016 but we added another food supplement called multivitamin for pregnant women.
+This means that in 2017, we distributed Vitamin A, Albendazole for children under 5 as well as multivitamin for pregnant women.
+With the help of our hard working volunteers and per the recommendations of our donors (ie.Vitamin Angels) concerning the dosage, we were able to serve 26,000 children with Vitamin A Supplement(VAS) 200,000IU, 8,500 children with VAS 100,000IU, 13,000 children with Albendazole 400mg and 756 pregnant women with multivitamin.
+All in the name of Improving Maternal and Child Health.
 This report highlight approaches that are working to bring essential health care to the hard to reach places where most deaths occur and it shows how million more lives can be saved if we invest in proven solutions and help mothers do what is best for them and their children.